apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#test-run) Test run

 Now that we've added some configuration, it's time to test it.
-Just run the task, keeping the **Max pages per run** set to `10` and the `pageFunction` as it is.
+Run the task, keeping the **Max pages per run** set to `10` and the `pageFunction` as it is.
 You should see in the log that the scraper first visits the **Start URL** and then several of the Actor details matching the **Pseudo URL**.

 ## [](#the-page-function) The page function